tth4vb/HITL-ABM-Local/README.md

 How to run model:

-1. Download all files in fullstack_template to local machine
+1. Download all files to local machine
-2. First, we need to build the React front end, which is locacted in the static folder - navigate into that folder in the terminal and then run the command "npm run watch"...this build the front end.
-3. Then, to actually run the whole app, we need to launch the flask (back end) server.
-This is done by first navigating to the server folder in the terminal (open a new terminal window to do this so that the React end is still running) and then running the following 2 commands in succession: "export FLASK_APP=server.py", and then "flask run".
-4. After running those commands, the commnand line should verify the server is running locally at the following address: http://127.0.0.1:5000/
-5. Open a browser window and paste the above address into it, and the app should load in that window.
+2. Navigate in terminal to server folder in app folder, then run "pip install -r requirements.txt" to set up the python side of things.
+Then run "export FLASK_APP=server.py", then "flask run", and the back end should be up and running.
+4. Navigate in a different terminal window to the client folder, run "npm install", and then "npm start", and browswer window should open with the app running.
-6. Click "Run Model" to run the model to populate the charts with the output
+5. Click "Run Model" to run the model to populate the charts with the output
-7. Clicking the "Run Model" button again will re-run the model and produce new chart data (randomness built into the model means that a new run will have different results without modifying the input parameters).
+6. Clicking the "Run Model" button again will re-run the model and produce new chart data (randomness built into the model means that a new run will have different results without modifying the input parameters).